Have you suffered from emotional abuse, psychological abuse, mental abuse, verbal abuse, or sexual abuse?

 True story: How Janet found healing from emotional abuse

-In their family home, Janet never experienced nor saw the kind of emotional abuse she was now experiencing married to Eric.
+In their family home, Janet never experienced nor saw the kind of emotional abuse she was now experiencing when married to Eric.

 His constant criticizing, extreme anger blowups, and insults had destroyed her self-esteem and were a painful example of emotional abuse.